revenge1005/OpenStack-Install-and-build/2. OpenStack - Keystone 설치/README.md

 ```
 create database keystone default character set utf8 default collate utf8_general_ci;

-GRANT ALL PRIVILEGES ON keystone.* TO 'keystone'@'localhost' IDENTIFIED BY 'keystone 계정 비밀번호';
+GRANT ALL PRIVILEGES ON keystone.* TO 'keystone'@'localhost' IDENTIFIED BY 'KEYSTONE_DBPASS';

-GRANT ALL PRIVILEGES ON keystone.* TO 'keystone'@'%' IDENTIFIED BY 'keystone 계정 비밀번호';
+GRANT ALL PRIVILEGES ON keystone.* TO 'keystone'@'%' IDENTIFIED BY 'KEYSTONE_DBPASS';

 flush privileges;
 exit
 ```

 ## 1-2.
-Keystone 설치
+Keystone 패키지 설치 및 설정

 #### (1) keystone 설치
 ```